Quantum Ising Heat Engines: A mean field study

 Last but not the least, the study of such dynamical behavior of the quantum heat engines using nonintegrable many-body condensed matter systems\cite{rev2} (even with mean field approximation) are expected to be interesting and useful.
 The nonintegrable mean field equations here are simple (even compared to that of the quantum Heisenberg equation of motion for its unitary evolution).
 Moreover, the solutions of these nonlinear and nonintegrable mean field equations can provide the analysis of some instabilities at appropriate parameter values (of temperature, longitudinal field and transverse field) and give the crossover indications from its (quantum) heat engine to refrigerating engine behavior (even perhaps though supercritical pitchfork bifurcation\cite{strogatz}).
 It would also be interesting to study if such bifurcations are indeed there and can be observed.
 This would of course require considerably increased accuracy in the numerical solutions of the nonlinear dynamical equations for the quantum phase transition in the presence of the noncommuting time-dependent transverse field (see discussions in subsection IV.b).

 0.5cm

 {\bf Acknowledgements:} Amit Dutta wanted us to explore the application of quantum mean field equation we had studied earlier in the context of dynamic hysteresis in quantum Ising systems to quantum Ising heat engines.
 He promised to teach us about the development and literature on quantum heat engines.
 We missed that opportunity because of his very sudden and untimely demise.
-We are thankful to Heiko Rieger and Eduardo Hernandez, former and present Editor-in-Chief of European Physical Journal B (EPJB), for taking the initiative of this Topical Issue on "Quantum phase transitions and open quantum systems: A tribute to Prof. Amit Dutta", in memory of their one long time Editor.
+We are thankful to Heiko Rieger and Eduardo Hernandez, former and present Editor-in-Chief of European Physical Journal B (EPJB), for taking the initiative of this Topical Issue on ``Quantum phase transitions and open quantum systems: A tribute to Prof. Amit Dutta", in memory of their one long time Editor.
 We would like to thank the Guest Editors of this Special Issue of EPJB, Uma Divakaran, Ferenc Iglói, Victor Mukherjee and Krishnendu Sengupta for kind invitation to contribute in it.
-We are extremely thankful to Victor Mukherjee for careful reading of the earlier version of this paper and for many useful comments and suggestions.
+We are extremely thankful to Victor Mukherjee for a careful reading of the paper and giving important suggestions.
+We are indebted to an anonymous referee for suggesting an extended study of the quantum Ising engine under external field.
 MA is grateful to the Presidency University for the FRPDF grant and BKC is grateful to the Indian National Science Academy for their Senior Scientist Research Grant.

 0.2cm

 {\bf Conflict of interest statement:} We declare that this manuscript is free from any conflict of interest.
 The authors have no financial or proprietary interests in any material discussed in this article.